Lilmortal/youngi-ui/CONTRIBUTING.md

 ## Known issues

-### CSS Grid
+### IE11

-This project is currently using CSS Grid, hence we are making a conscious decision to not support IE11.
+This project currently does not support IE11 and (https://death-to-ie11.com/)[have no intention of doing so].
-As of now, there is an issue where the child grid does not inherit the parent template grid.
-This all changes with the introduction of `subgrid`, but it is not supported by all browsers yet.